bzeiss/musicalc/README.md

 A cross-platform music calculator application built with Go and Fyne.
 Provides real-time calculators for tempo, pitch, sampling, and time-stretching operations commonly used in music production and audio engineering.

 This project is heavily inspired by [MusicMath](https://dev.laurentcolson.com/musicmath.html), an excellent tool currently exclusive to the Apple ecosystem.
-This version aims to bring that same utility to Windows and Linux, with a simpler look and feel.
+This version aims to bring that same utility to Windows, Linux and Android, with a simpler look and feel.
 For macOS users looking for a polished commercial solution, MusicMath is highly recommended.
 MusicMath has long been a reference tool for music-related calculations, and this project draws inspiration from that work.

 <table style="width: 100%;" border="0">
   <tr>